caverac/agd-doc/tutorial.rst

     # Specify the pickle file to store the results in
     FILENAME = 'agd_data_science.pickle'

 With the above parameters specified, we can proceed with constructing a set of synthetic training data composed of Gaussian functions with known parameters (i.e., for which we know the "true" decompositon), sampled randomly from the parameter ranges specified above.
 The resulting data, including the channel values, spectral values and error estimates, are stored in the pickle file specified above.
-If we want this to be a training set (TRAINING_SET = True), the "true" decomposition answers for estimating the accuracy of a decomposition are also stored in the output file.
+If we want this to be a training set (``TRAINING_SET = True``), the "true" decomposition answers for estimating the accuracy of a decomposition are also stored in the output file.
 For example, to construct a synthetic dataset:

 .. code-block:: python

+    # GaussPy Example 1
+    # Create spectra with Gaussian profiles -cont-

     # Initialize
     agd_data = {}